AshtonSnapp/rouge/README.md

 end

 type Student is
-	string name
+	name: string
-	and nat year
+	and year: nat
-	and [string: float] grades
+	and grades: [string: float]
 end

 type Element is